-&lt;sup>2See Ilchman and Dhar (1970) and Morse (1970) who note that GDP growth or development does not necessarily go hand in hand with employment generation.
+2 See Ilchman and Dhar (1970), Morse, David A. (1970) who note, that GDP growth or development do not necessarily go hand in hand with employment generation.
 In fact, the problem of unemployment, especially amongst the educated, has generally presented great difficulty.

-&lt;sup>3 The concern with student discontent and educated unemployment is many decades old, e.g., see Ilchman and Dhar (1970).
+3 The concern with student discontent and educated unemployment is many decades old, e.g. see Ilchman (1970).

-&lt;sup>4 The ghost of the attackers of Holey Artisan Café carried out on 1 July 2016 by radicalised young people who took hostages, killing a large number of people in Dhaka, remains very much alive.
+4 The ghost of the attackers of Holey Artisan Café carried out on 1 July, 2016 by radicalized young people who took hostages, killing a large number of people in Dhaka, remains very much alive.

-micro-surveys.
-This paper explores whether online data could serve to fill this gap by enabling rapid access to credible data and analysis.
-If successful, it could significantly improve the ability of policymakers to arrive at informed decisions quickly and inexpensively.
+alternatively, relying on small micro-surveys.5 This paper explores whether online data could serve to fill this gap by enabling rapid access to credible data and analysis.
+If successful, it could significantly improve the ability of policy makers to arrive at informed decisions quickly and inexpensively.6